Chesare22/Fireship-app-in-elm/README.md

 # Fireship app in elm

 The YouTube channel _Fireship_ uploaded [a video comparing 10 frontend JavaScript frameworks](https://youtu.be/cuHDQhDhvPE).
-In that video he developed the same app using the 10 frameworks.
+In that video he developed the same app using 10 frameworks.
 It's a good video, I recommend you to watch it.

-This little piece of code shows how to develop that app in elm, a delightful language for reliable web applications. **The important file is src/Main.elm**
+But JavaScript frameworks are not the only way to develop a frontend app, there are other alternatives like Elm or Reason ML.
+I developed the app in Elm if anyone is interested in comparing it with the rest of the Fireship's video. **The important files are src/Main.elm and src/index.js**

 If you want to learn more about elm, I recommend starting your journey [with this video](https://www.youtube.com/watch?v=kuOCx0QeQ5c&list=PLAylyXSffRuJHmLW7FXlh0mp4r6HKafoT&index=10).